 The heart of digital governance is a system of legal and internal regulations and rules; standardized processes (ISO) are digitized and incorporated into digital transformation software.

-By 2012, the school implemented all subjects using an E-Learning page, creating a virtual classroom online.
+By 2012, the school implemented all subjects using an E-Learning site, creating a virtual classroom online.
 The school conducted tests, assessments, exams, and assignments.
 By 2018, the school upgraded the E-Learning system, students can study in groups and participate in activities on this system.

-During the Covid-19 outbreak, Ho Chi Minh City University of Technology continued to promote virtual classes when all students could not come to school.
+During the Covid-19 outbreak, Ho Chi Minh City University of Technology continued to promote virtual classes when all students could not go to school.
 At this time, 22 studios were lecture halls, teaching on this system.

 According to Mr. Hoang Minh Son, Deputy Minister of Education and Training, the Ministry will take the lead in implementing and coordinating with other ministries and schools to build a shared open online course platform VN-MOOC, support training facilities with infrastructure to carry out digital transformation; design and deploy the construction of digital learning materials and online courses; develop a blended learning model and ensure the quality of online training.